 There’s a certain pride that we Americans carry with us in everything we do, and that certainly includes what and who we choose to patronize with our hard-earned wealth.
 That’s why the simple “Made in America” label can mean so much.

-For those of us always looking to support American businesses, the “Made in America” label represents our American values: hard work, the freedom to do it our own way, and that unrelenting desire to be the best.
+For those of us always looking to support American businesses, the “Made in America” label represents our American values: Hard work, the freedom to do it our own way and that unrelenting desire to be the best.
 Past generations of American workers and businesses embodied those values, teaching us to do the hardest jobs right so our families and our dreams can flourish.

 And if you prefer buying domestic products, you’re certainly not alone.
 A 2017 poll conducted by Reuters/Ipsos found that seven out of 10 American consumers think it’s “very important” or “somewhat important” to buy American-made products.